Trading Strategies Generated Pathwise by Functions of Market Weights: Trading strategies generated in pathwise sense

 The difference in Definition~\ref{def: RF} here, with Definition 3.1 of \cite{Karatzas:Ruf:2017}, should be noted and stressed.
 In \cite{Karatzas:Ruf:2017}, the integrand $\vartheta_i$ need not be the form of `gradient' of a regular function $G$.
-Here, we need the special structure of \eqref{Def: vartheta} for the integrand; this is the ``price to pay" for being able to work in a pathwise, probability-free setting, without having to invoke the theory of rough paths. \end{rem}
+Here, the special structure of \eqref{Def: AI} for the integrand is necessary; this is the ``price one has to pay" for being able to work in a pathwise, probability-free setting, without having to invoke the theory of rough paths. \end{rem}